 I am a qualified psychosexual counsellor trained in working specifically with sexual issues.
 Working with a qualified sex therapist offers heterosexual and same sex clients the opportunity to talk openly and honestly about any sexual problems and insecurities with a specialist knowledge of working in this field.
+I do work with sex addiction

 It is my aim to treat sexual difficulties by integrating a variety of approaches.
 You can come as a couple or as an individual and the initial consultation will involve an exploration of your issues and a history intake.
 If there are indications some medical interventions are necessary, I will recommend that you see your GP to rule out potential physical problems.
 This is purely a talking therapy, I am not medically trained so i will never ask to give you a physical examination.
 My approach in terms of treatment is predominately cognitive behavioural in order to facilitate change but I also draw on psychodynamic, gestalt, attachment and other theoretical ideas to help gain an understanding as to what causal events are happening.